snabbco/snabb/src/program/lwaftr/doc/README.configuration.md

 See [README.bindingtable.md](README.bindingtable.md) for binding table details.
 Note that you can compile the binding table beforehand; again, see [README.bindingtable.md](README.bindingtable.md).

+If the path to the binding table is a relative path, it will be relative to the location of the configuration file.
+Enclose the path in single or double quotes if the path contains spaces.

 ### Hairpinning